 Most Popular Video Game Consoles per State

 Comparing each state’s search volume during the year of release for each console, we determined which console was the most popular per state.
-Indicative of the buzz each console generated, we can see which console won the affection of gamers nationwide.
+Indicative by the buzz each console generated, we can see which console won the affection of gamers nationwide.

 It’s interesting to see the widespread popularity of the Playstation 4 release compared to other consoles, even previous versions of Playstation.
 What might surprise you even more is that the release of PS2 was apparently the pinnacle of gaming for Wyoming and Vermont.

-Another revelation in this analysis is that although the Wii console attracted a much broader audience than previous consoles, the hype around the launch was obviously lacking the public’s attention.
+A revelation in this analysis is that although the Wii console attracted a much broader audience than previous consoles, the hype around the launch was obviously lacking the public’s attention.
 Only six states searched more for the Wii and Wii U in the year of their release compared to other consoles.

 The original Playstation console was released in 1994 and made its debut in the United States in September of 1995.
 The original Playstation was the first computer entertainment platform to reach 100 million units sold.